 Vendeur : ThriftBooks-Atlanta, AUSTELL, GA, Etats-Unis

 Hardcover.
-Etat : Very Good.
+Etat : Good.
 No Jacket.
-May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
-N° de réf. du vendeur G0262046679I4N00
+Missing dust jacket; Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+N° de réf. du vendeur G0262046679I3N01

 Quantité disponible : 1 disponible(s)